vlayer-xyz/vlayer/rust/mpt/docs/insert.md

 ```
 It performs the following steps:

-If the keys are equal we throw `DuplicateKey` error.
+If the keys are equal it throws `DuplicateKey` error.

 ```rs
 if shorter.key == longer.key {